 “This?”
-She aimed the crossbow at him, cocked her head to see what he was looking at and raised her eyebrows in surprise.
+She aimed the crossbow at him, cocked her head to see what he was pointing at and raised her eyebrows in surprise.
 “My hut?”

-“That cozy nest?”
-Hopper snorted irritably.
+“Your cozy little nest?”
+Hopper snorted.
 “I imagine it’s a lot cozier on the inside.
 You were always good at arranging things… And you’ve been living here for what, six years?”

 “Five.”
 She pursed her mouth.
 “It took me a year to build.
 And, yes, everything’s cozy inside.
 But not for you.”